click_extra.config package

 Bases: object

-Config schema for a project’s test plan, read from [tool.<cli>.test-plan].
+Config schema for a project’s test suite, read from [tool.<cli>.test-suite].

-Path to a YAML test plan file, resolved relative to the project root.
+Path to a test suite file, resolved relative to the project root.

 timeout: int | None = None